|Preview of Stamps Catalogue CD : VOLUME 1|

-Return To Catalogue - 1858 issue etc - miscellaneous - Other German States - Germany
+Return To Catalogue - 1859 issue etc - miscellaneous - Forgeries of the 1859 issue - Forgeries of the first 1861 issue - Forgeries of the second 1861 issue - Other German States - Germany

 1/3 Silb.Gr. black on green 1/30 Thaler black on blue 1/15 Thaler black on red 1/10 Thaler black on yellow